vuesion/vuesion/docs/docs/style-guide.md

 A module is an encapsulated piece of domain logic in your application, this could be for example:

+###  Use-cases for a module

-- a dynamic page with lot of view logic and state management
+**Dynamic page**: consists of a lot of view logic, at least one route and state-management

-- a static page without state management e.g. imprint
+**Static page**: has no state-management but a route e.g. `/imprint`

-- domain logic with shared view components e.g. authentication logic + login/signup forms
+**Domain logic with shared view components**: e.g. authentication state, actions, mutations plus login/signup forms but no routes

-- domain logic
+**Domain logic**: just plain logic with state-management but no routes and no components

 _A module usually has routing information,  state management or both._